-If you specify In Order, that means Step 1 must occur before Step 2 for the user to be considered converted.
-Other API calls are still allowed between Step 1 and Step 2, as long as Step 1 occurs before Step 2.
-Only users who completed the first step have entered the funnel.
+- In Order: Step 1 must occur before Step 2 for the user to be considered converted.
+Other events are allowed between Step 1 and Step 2, as long as Step 1 occurs before Step 2.

-If you specify Any Order, Moesif won’t track which order the steps occur in.
-Users who preformed any of the steps will be considered as entering the funnel.
-Users won’t be considered converted unless all steps are performed regardless of ordering.
+- Any Order: Moesif won’t track which order the steps occur in.
+Users who preformed any of the steps will be considered regardless of the ordering.

-You can filter by any API properties such as API route, request HTTP headers, or other criteria to narrow down your conversion steps.
-Multiple WHERE clauses are AND’ed together.
+You can filter by any user actions you are tracking within your UI liked “Signed-In” or “Purchased-Plan”.
+You can also formulate steps based on API call properties such as API route, request HTTP headers, or other criteria to narrow down your conversion steps.

 Performed at least

 You can also specify how many times a user must perform a step before the user is considered converted.
-For example if you have a magic number for when a user received value from your product, you can enter that number here.
+For example you may want to understand users who made over a 100 API calls which is your cutoff to consider receiving value from the API.

 This can be useful if you want to see the drop off between users who made their first API call and users who made a minimum number API calls (implying a more complete integration).

 In the below chart, we see that only 33% of users who made at least a single